LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/test-agent-assist.md

 <img class="fancyimage" style="width:450px" src="img/agentassisttutorial/upgrade_seat.png">

 Agent Assist also allows human agents to train and tune the recommendations in real time.
-Use the thumbs up/thumbs down buttons to signify when a recommendation is appropriate to improve the NLU over time.
+Use the **Thumbs up** and **Thumbs down** buttons to signify when a recommendation is appropriate to improve the NLU over time.

 This time, select **Use article** to bring the Seating assignment article into the messaging prompt for the agent.
 This allows the agent to personalize and update the article text to fit the user's specific needs.